neon experiences (2026): After the big relaunch – is neon still worth it?

 The best way to compare neon ‘s profile with that of its biggest competitor and market leader Yuh: neon’s significantly lower fees for card payments abroad are particularly impressive0.35% for neon free compared to 0.95% for Yuh.
 Another plus point: neon does not charge any exchange rate fees when investing, as all investment products are traded in the domestic currency CHF.

-Yuh, on the other hand, scores with a practical multi-currency account and often more attractive interest rates on savings capital.
+Yuh, on the other hand, scores with multi-currency accounts and fractional trading.

 One noticeable difference lies in the account model: while Yuh offers a standardized account for everyone, neon offers a differentiated account selection – from free (neon free) to premium variants such as neon metal.

-As there are no ongoing account management or custody account fees with either neon free or Yuh, the two offers can also be easily combined.
-This means you can benefit from the best of both providers at no extra cost – whether you want to pay, save or invest.
+As there are no ongoing account management or custody account fees with either neon free or Yuh, the two offers can be easily combined.
+This means you can benefit from the best of both providers at no extra cost – whether you want to pay, save, invest or make provisions.

 Regardless of the comparison with Yuh, we have summarized the main advantages and disadvantages of neon free below.